usuaero/MachUpX/examples/How_To_Create_Input_Files.md

             "use_clustering" : (bool, optional)
                 If 1, control points will be distributed using cosine clusering.
-Otherwise, points will be distributed linearly.
+Otherwise, points will be distributed evenly.
 Defaults to 1.

             "control_surface" : (dict, optional)
                 Defines a control surface on the trailing edge of the wing segment.